IBM/tape-archive-api/readme.md

 Clone the git.

-> You have to provide a ssh key allowing the remote server to perform passwordless ssh with the Spectrum Archive EE node.
+> You have to provide a ssh key allowing the remote server to perform password less ssh with the Spectrum Archive EE node.
 The public part of the ssh key file must be referenced by the environment variable `EEAPI_SSHKEY` and within the dockerfile.

 Adjust the Dockerfile with the ssh key file path (public key) at:
 ```